Mental Health Impacts Of Acculturation On Families

 In most cases, individual, family, and community factors all influence acculturation.
 Acculturative challenges faced by individuals are often mirrored in the family unit.

-New immigrant families may have difficulties communicating with people in their host culture, even if they’ve learned their native language.
+Even in places that embrace cultural diversity, new immigrant families may have difficulties communicating with people in their host culture, even if they’ve learned their native language.
 Informal, conversational speech often involves slang terms and other nuanced differences from the formal structure of the same language.
+In some cases, such differences may be such that even people who are from the same culture may have a difficult time understanding regional dialects, making it extra challenging for non-native speakers.

-Additionally, differences in accents and grammar can create barriers to understanding between parties.
-Sometimes, differences in body language also emerge as challenges to communication between cultures.
+Additionally, these differences in accents and grammar can create barriers to understanding between parties, impacting social relationships.
+Sometimes, differences in body language also emerge as challenges to communication between people of different cultures.

 Conflicts between traditional values and new cultural norms

-Acculturation can present challenges associated with differences in values and attitudes.
-For example, drinking alcohol is shunned in some cultures, while in others, it tends to be a typical part of the culture.
+Acculturation can present challenges associated with differences in cultural practices, values, and attitudes.
+For example, drinking alcohol is shunned in some cultures, while in others, attitudes are different, and it tends to be a typical part of the culture.
 Religious differences can also lead to conflict in certain circumstances, such as when a religion prohibits or limits certain foods while others eat such foods regularly or for celebratory purposes.

 Social isolation and discrimination